This article was originally written in November, 2014.

 He was inducted to the Hockey Hall of Fame in 2011.

-Edmonton Oilers Trade Mark Messier to the New York Rangers
+Edmonton Trades Mark Messier to the New York Rangers

 In 1991, the Oilers made the second worst trade in their franchise history, sending Mark Messier to the New York Rangers in exchange for Louie DeBrusk, Steven Rice and Kings great Bernie Nicholls.